gleanerio/archetype/networks/oceans/README.md

 ### Is

-* This is a description of a socia-technical implementation to enable FAIR, but also the implemenation network approach to ebable a community to generate products to address their needs
+* This is a description of a socio-technical implementation to enable FAIR, but also the implementation network approach to enable a community to generate products to address their needs
 * demonstration of web architecture as foundation for structured data on the web to address FAIR
 * this is a review of the principles of such an architecture